 Beginning Improv Drop-in Tuesday

 Ideal for first-timers or folks who have been away from improv for a while.
-Take a chance...with other people who are taking a chance.
+Stop adulting and make time for play.
+We’ll help give you the courage.
 If you are new, we'll ease you in.
 Or maybe you did improv years ago and you want to shake out the cobwebs.

 Improv is a great way to get courageous and have fun making stuff up with other people.
 You don't need to be a fast thinker to do improv; doing improv will help you think fast!